Energy Technology List home

 The internally illuminated box signage and built up letters that, for example, spell out company names, logos or other messages and pictures, have been included in the Energy Technology List (ETL) scheme because they offer substantial energy and carbon savings, considering their usual long hours of operation.
 These products are designed to provide a more efficient solution to back-lit Illuminated signs, which have traditionally been using fluorescent batten fixtures or cold cathode systems.

-These products are a form of Display Lighting, i.e. lighting used to highlight displays of exhibits, signs associated with the business function, merchandise, and display case lighting used predominantly in the services and the retail industries either indoors (e.g. shop vitrines) or outdoors (e.g. hotels and restaurant facades).
+These products are a form of Display Lighting, i.e., lighting which are used to highlight displays of exhibits, signs associated with the business function, merchandise, and display case lighting used predominantly in the services and the retail industries either indoors (e.g., shop vitrines) or outdoors (e.g., hotels and restaurant facades).

-The ETL criteria are only applicable for situations where the white LED lighting modules are integrated with the electronic control gear.
-Neither the individual white LED lighting module or electronic control gear alone can be said to ‘comply with the ETL’.
+The ETL criteria are only applicable for situations where the white light emitting diodes (LED) lighting modules are integrated with the electronic control gear.
+Neither the individual white LED lighting module nor the electronic control gear alone can be said to ‘comply with the ETL’.

 The internally illuminated signs with white LEDs may also incorporate lighting control devices such as dimming and presence controls.